datocms/vue-datocms/README.md

 npm run dev
 ```

-Due to the way Vue and VueDemi work, it's not recommended to leverage `npm link` to use the working copy from the examples: that would complicate the structure of each example and it would not replicate a real-world installation.
+It's not recommended to leverage `npm link` to use the working copy from the examples: that would complicate the structure of each example and it would not replicate a real-world installation.
 Therefore the `npm run setup` available in each example packs and installs the local copy of `vue-datocms` via a `.tgz` compressed tarball.

 <!--datocms-autoinclude-footer start-->
 -----------------